Install Docker

 Windows users may not have access to the PWD environment variable,

-so just substitute an absolute path instead of $(pwd)
+and may need to substitute an absolute path instead of $(pwd)

 .

-therefore Threat Dragon is accessible from http://localhost:8080
+and so Threat Dragon is accessible within a browser using URL http://localhost:8080

 .